A-level: AAB including A in English (Language, Literature or Language and Literature).

 Find out more about Access to Leeds and alternative admissions.

-EPQ and Access to Leeds offer: BBC at A Level including B in English (Language, Literature or Language and Literature) and A in a relevant EPQ and pass Access to Leeds
+Typical Access to Leeds offer: BBB at A Level including B in English and pass Access to Leeds; BBC at A Level including B in English and A in a relevant EPQ and pass Access to Leeds.

 We accept a range of international equivalent qualifications.
 Contact the Undergraduate Admissions Office for more information.